What is the medical licensing assessment (MLA)?

 - consulting our Education and Training Advisory Board and Assessment Advisory Board

-- commissioning and analysing external research; and drawing on evidence from jurisdictions running medical licensing assessments – e.g. in the USA, Canada, Switzerland and Poland
+- commissioning and analysing external research; and drawing on evidence from jurisdictions running medical licensing assessments – e.g. in the USA, Canada, Switzerland, Poland and Japan

 - developing a reference community of individuals who are interested in this project – contact us at firstname.lastname@example.org if you would like to join this community